mkb9559/F250Sim/README.md

 # Documentation
-Sorry, there are only some documents in Chinese.
+There are only some documents in Chinese.

 For first generation (https://github.com/mkb9559/Simscape-Quadrotor):